smendoza07/RedditParser/README.md

 ## Notes

 - The `main.py` file has several parameters that can be configured, such as `subreddit`, `file_size`, `max_size`.
-- By default, the script collects the top posts from all time from the specified subreddit.
+- By default, the script collects the top posts from all time from random subreddit until the max data size is reached.